Chuy García: Political interregnum

-After his defeat, García left office in January 1999, founded and became Executive Director of the Little Village Community Development Corporation.
+After his defeat, García left office in January 1999, founded and became executive director of the Little Village Community Development Corporation.
 He helped grow what is now known as Enlace to 27 full-time employees, 120 part-time employees, and an annual budget of $5 million.
 In June 2005, he helped found the Latino Action Research Network, a PAC to help better represent the city's Latino population.

 On Mother's Day 2001, García and members of the group demanded the construction of a high school promised to the community, but unfunded.
 Fourteen parents and grandparents organized a hunger strike.
 Chicago Public Schools CEO Paul Vallas initially refused to meet with the hunger strikers, but by the end of the first week, he visited their tent to negotiate terms.
 The hunger strike lasted 19 days and increased public pressure on the school district to fund the project.

-In August 2001, the newly appointed Chicago Public Schools CEO, Arne Duncan, reallocated funds to begin construction on the school.
+In August 2001, then-newly appointed Chicago Public Schools CEO, Arne Duncan, reallocated funds to begin construction on the school.
 Community members continued to advocate for participation in designing the new school, and door-to-door parent surveys contributed to the curricular focus of each school on the campus.